alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Scientist @ NaMLab gGmbH
+subtitle: PhD Student @ University of Groningen

 profile:
   align: right